Photography During the Pandemic Recovery

-Besides Event Photographers of every sub genre loosing work.
-Spare a thought for wedding specialist.
+Besides Photographers in Sydney of every sub genre loosing work.
+Spare a thought for Sydney wedding photographers.

 “Weddings can be conducted with no more than five people, including the couple, the celebrant and the witnesses.
 The 4 square metre rule and social distancing must be observed.”

 Wedding photographer play an integral role at weddings.
 Such a special time needs to be recorded.
 Photographers who specialise in this area full time will no doubt be loosing all their income.
 Same to for hair and make up, florist, stylists and how many couples and their parents have poured thousands of dollars into the wedding celebrations long in advance.